annafran/planit-event-planner/README.md

 -   Price
 -   Country (the website uses geolocation to load events from the user's current location as a default)
 -   Keyword search
+-   Favourites which are saved on local storage

 ## Screenshot of PLANIT website